Completing CMTBC’s registration examinations is a key step in registration with the College for the following two types of applicants:

 At the end of each module, applicants must successfully pass a quiz on the contents of that module to progress to the next one.
 All material required to succeed in the modules is provided within each module.
 Applicants are encouraged to take their time with the material, follow the links, use the tools, and reflect on their practice.

-On completion of all ten modules, applicants are eligible to complete the online exam in a proctored environment at a scheduled time and date.
-See when and where the next registration examinations will be held for details.
+On completion of all ten modules, applicants are eligible to complete the online exam in a proctored environment at a scheduled time and date (see above).

 Performance-based assessment (practical examination) components